mesosphere-backup/dcos-vagrant/README.md

     See [Configure](#configure) for more details on customizing your cluster.

-1. (Optional) Download the VM Base Image
+1. (Optional) Download/Update the VM Base Image

-    By default, Vagrant will automatically download the latest VM Base Image (virtualbox box) when you run `vagrant up <machines>`, but since downloading the image takes a while the first time, you may want to trigger the download manually.
+    By default, Vagrant should automatically download the latest VM Base Image (virtualbox box) when you run `vagrant up <machines>`, but downloading the image takes a while the first time.
+You may want to trigger the download or update manually.

     ```
     vagrant box add https://downloads.dcos.io/dcos-vagrant/metadata.json